 CLAT Vs SLAT: Differences, Eligibility, Accepting Colleges, Syllabus, Difficulty Level

-The upcoming CLAT 2025 will be held in the first week of December.
-Whereas, SLAT will be held on May 5 and May 11, in online mode.
-Students looking for admission to top law schools can prepare for both these examinations simultaneously due to overlapping subjects.
+The upcoming CLAT 2026 will be held in the first week of December 2025.
+Whereas SLAT 2026 will be held in two phases tentatively in December 2025, in online mode.
+Students looking for admission to top law schools can simultaneously prepare for both examinations due to overlapping subjects.
 While the syllabi of both exams overlap with each other, there are many key differences between them in terms of difficulty level, mode of examination, exam pattern, and selection process.
-This article discusses the differences between the CLAT and SLAT in detail for better understanding for the students.
+This article discusses the differences between the CLAT and SLAT in detail for better student understanding.

 What are the key differences between CLAT and SLAT?